staking-foundation/docs/Readme.md

 # Contribute to these docs

-This guide is available open-source, and is open to community contributions to keep improving it.
+This guide is available open-source with MIT license, and is open to community contributions to keep improving it.

 If you'd like to contribute:

 1. Clone this repository
-2. Follow the Readme instructions to set it up locally.
+2. Follow the instructions to set it up locally.
 3. Send a Pull Request with your improvements.

 Contributions can include improving the writing, providing guides and new sections, or new resources!